jundalisay/superb/content/en/research/sarkar/farming/section-1/fruits.md

 On the border of the vineyard the following plants should be grown – large cardamon (bara ellaichi), ipekak (a medicinal plant), cinkona (the source of quinine and other anti-malarial preparations), and hing (asefoetida).

-## Pineapple
+### Pineapple

 According to leaf type, there are 2 varieties:

-- West Indies
+#### West Indies
-- East Indies

-The West Indies variety was brought to Europe by the Portuguese from its original home in the West Indies.
+This variety was brought to Europe by the Portuguese from its original home in the West Indies.
 The Portuguese also brought tuberoses, kena flower and some varieties of banana from the West Indies.

 The West Indies variety of pineapple has thorns on both the fruit and the plant.

+#### East Indies

 The East Indies variety comes from Singapore, Malaysia and Oceania, and the fruit is big with less thorns.